Otoplasty (ear surgery): what you need to know

 Reduction otoplasty for too large ears: Macrotia is a congenital ear deformity and can be simply defined as an ear that is excessively large in size.
 Ear reduction otoplasty involves removing excess skin and cartilage.

 Augmentation otoplasty (ear enlargement): If your ears are small (microtia) or hidden (anotia), it is often caused by underdeveloped cartilage.
 Ear augmentation surgery involves reshaping the cartilage by repositioning or pulling them and placing splints as support.
 We might also perform cartilage grafting to provide volume.

 "So the incisions associated with otoplasty surgery are well hidden behind the ears.
 In most cases, when the healing has gone well, the scars are not noticeable even with a short haircut or when your hair is tied up.
-Ear surgery typically takes about one to two hours."
+Otoplasty typically takes about one to two hours."

 "Patient satisfaction following otoplasty surgery is extremely high.
 It is a pleasure to see young children so happy with the appearance of their ears following their surgery and having an easier time at school.
-Similarly adults feel less self-conscious of their ears following ear reshaping and have better self-esteem."
+Similarly, adults feel less self-conscious of their ears following otoplasty and have better self-esteem."